tinyvision-ai-inc/pico-ice/Docs/programming_the_fpga.md

 Try to copy the CURRENT.UF2 to NEW.UF2 upon that same directory, and unmount the device.
 This should trigger a restart of the device.
 This restart device should appear from the debug UART: `board_dfu_complete: rebooting`.

+### Device's firmware is corrupt.
+It cannot return to run-time (non-DFU) operations.

+This message comes from `dfu-util` when the `-R` flag is not used.
+With the `-R` flag, the pico-ice will reboot at the end of the transfer, and DFU-util should not complain anymore.